 A less subjective measure of disability that is sometimes used as a proxy is the number of claimants of Disability Living Allowance (DLA).
-In August 2018 there were 4,500 DLA claimants for physical disabilities (excluding those claiming for 'learning difficulties', psychosis, psychoneurosis, personality disorder, dementia and behavioural disorders) in Gateshead.
-13% or 580 of them were aged under 16.
-20% or 890 were of working age (16 to 64), and the remaining 2,970 or 67% were aged 65 and over.
+In August 2019 there were 3,500 DLA claimants for physical disabilities (excluding those claiming for 'learning difficulties', psychosis, psychoneurosis, personality disorder, dementia and behavioural disorders) in Gateshead.
+16% or 575 of them were aged under 16.
+8% or 270 were aged 16 to State Pension Age, and the remaining 2,650 or 76% were of State Pension Age.

 Of patients surveyed in a GP practice survey, 49% of Gateshead respondents said they had a long-standing health problem, disability or infirmity.